Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: An Unbounded Self-stabilizing Always Terminating Algorithm

-Argument (1): \emph{as long as none of the proof invariants hold, whenever processor $p_i$ iterates over the outer loop in $\snapshotIteration()$ function (lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} and~\ref{ln:outerStop}), $p_i$ takes a step in which it tests the if-statement condition at line~\ref{ln:prevEqReg} and that condition does \emph{not} hold.}
+Argument (1): \emph{as long as none of the proof invariants hold, whenever processor $p_i$ iterates over the outer loop in $\baseSnapshot()$ function (lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} and~\ref{ln:outerStop}), $p_i$ takes a step in which it tests the if-statement condition at line~\ref{ln:prevEqReg} and that condition does \emph{not} hold.}

-Within $\bigO{(1)}$ asynchronous cycle, $p_i$ takes a step that includes a call to $\snapshotIteration(S_i): (i, \bullet) \in S_i$ (line~\ref{ln:letSexceedDeltaCall}) at least once (Argument (3) in Claim~\ref{thm:livenessInoStep}).
+Eventually, $p_i$ takes a step that includes a call to $\baseSnapshot(S_i): (i, \bullet) \in S_i$ (line~\ref{ln:letSexceedDeltaCall}) at least once (Argument (3) in Claim~\ref{thm:livenessInoStep}).
 By Claim~\ref{thm:livenessInoStep}, that call includes the execution of line~\ref{ln:prevEqReg} in which the if-statement condition does not hold (because then Argument (4) in Claim~\ref{thm:livenessInoStep} implies that invariant (ii) holds).

-Argument (2): \emph{suppose that there are at least $x$ consecutive and complete iterations of $p_i$'s outer loop in the $\snapshotIteration()$ function (lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} and~\ref{ln:outerStop}) between $c'$ and $c''$ in which the if-statement condition at line~\ref{ln:prevEqReg} does not hold.
+Argument (2): \emph{suppose that there are at least $x$ consecutive and complete iterations of $p_i$'s outer loop in the $\baseSnapshot()$ function (lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} and~\ref{ln:outerStop}) between $c'$ and $c''$ in which the if-statement condition at line~\ref{ln:prevEqReg} does not hold.
 There are at least $x$ write operations that run concurrently with the snapshot operation that has the index of $s$.}

 The only way that the if-statement condition in line~\ref{ln:prevEqReg} does not hold in a repeated manner is by repeated changes of $ts$ field values in $reg_i$ during the different executions of lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} to~\ref{ln:waitUntilSNAPSHOTackReg2a}.
 Such changes can only happen due to increments of $ts_j:p_j \in \sP$ (line~\ref{ln:tsEqtsPlusOne}) at the start of $\sWrite()$ operations.